mindspore-ai/mindspore/model_zoo/research/audio/wavenet/README.md

         ├──egs                             // Note the egs folder should be downloaded from the above link
         ├──utils                           // Note the utils folder should be downloaded from the above link
         ├── audio.py                       // Audio utils.
-Note this script should be downloaded from the above link ├── compute-meanvar-stats.py       // Compute mean-variance normalization stats.
+Note this script should be downloaded from the above link ├── compute-meanvar-stats.py       // Compute mean-variance Normalization stats.
 Note this script should be downloaded from the above link
         ├── evaluate.py                    // Evaluation
         ├── export.py                      // Convert mindspore model to air model
         ├── hparams.py                     // Hyper-parameter configuration.
 Note this script should be downloaded from the above link
         ├── mksubset.py                    // Make subset of dataset.
 Note this script should be downloaded from the above link
         ├── preprocess.py                  // Preprocess dataset.
-Note this script should be downloaded from the above link ├── preprocess_normalize.py        // Perform meanvar normalization to preprocessed features.
+Note this script should be downloaded from the above link ├── preprocess_normalize.py        // Perform meanvar Normalization to preprocessed features.
 Note this script should be downloaded from the above link
         ├── README.md                      // Descriptions about WaveNet
         ├── train.py                       // Training scripts
         ├── train_pytorch.py               // Note this script should be downloaded from the above link.
 The initial name of this script is train.py in the project from the link